suchipi/hex-engine/packages/website/docs/api-2d.md

 > Available since version: 0.0.0

-`transformPoint(point: Point): Point`
+`transformPoint(point: Vector): Vector`

-Applies this TransformMatrix's transform to the provided Point values, and returns a new Point.
+Applies this TransformMatrix's transform to the provided Vector values, and returns a new Vector.

-This does _not_ mutate the provided Point.
+This does _not_ mutate the provided Vector.

 ##### transformPointMutate

 > Available since version: 0.1.0

-`transformPointMutate(point: Point): Point`
+`transformPointMutate(point: Vector): Vector`

-Applies this TransformMatrix's transform to the provided Point values, and mutates the provided Point to contain the transformed values.
+Applies this TransformMatrix's transform to the provided Vector values, and mutates the provided Vector to contain the transformed values.

 ##### inverse